hwborchers/RUG-Rhein-Neckar/README.md

 The ONLINE meetings will utilize video conferencing software such as [ZOOM](https://zoom.us/), [JITSI](https://jitsi.org/), or Google MEET.
 All of these are available for notebooks, but also as apps for Android or Apple's iOS.
 Listening to an event is possible by just dialing a certain phone number.

 See the [Wiki](https://github.com/hwborchers/RUG-Rhein-Neckar/wiki) for more information about the meetings.

-## Latest News

-**UseR 2020 Conference**
-_10 July 2020_
-The "UseR 2020 Conference" (and its "European Hub") from July 7--11 was/were held as an online event.
-The video talks are available on [Contributed sessions](https://user2020.r-project.org/program/contributed/) and on Youtube.
-The 'Breakout' and 'keynote' sessions can be found on the [Agenda](https://user2020.r-project.org/program/agenda/) page, a three hour recording at [Welcome and R core event](https://www.youtube.com/watch?v=X_eDHNVceCU&feature=youtu.be).
-For instance, the discussion on "New Developments in R 4.0.0 and Beyond" starts at 1:34 hours.